idiocc/session/README.md

 ## Usage Events

-This middleware integrates with Idio that collects middleware usage statistics to reward package maintainers.
+This middleware integrates with [_Idio_](https://github.com/idiocc/idio) that collects middleware usage statistics to reward package maintainers.
 It will emit certain events to bill its usage:

 1. `save`: When the session is saved via cookies.
 1. `save-external`: When the session is saved via external storage.

+The usage is recorded via the `ctx.neoluddite` context property set by a server such as _Idio_.
 In future, more fine-grained usage events might appear.

 <p align="center"><a href="#table-of-contents">
   <img src="/.documentary/section-breaks/5.svg?sanitize=true">